 Zone 2, USS Lead Superfund Site

 Excavation and restoration work for the 2018 construction season started on May 29, 2018.
+Excavation work was completed in late October 2018, and maintenance of restored properties will continue through November.
 Contractors for the potentially responsible parties (PRPs) are conducting the remediation work under a Unilateral Administrative Order (UAO).
-The contractors are aiming to excavate and restore up to 140 properties this year and they are in the process of reaching out to those homeowners to schedule pre-construction meetings.
-EPA will be onsite to monitor their work and answer any questions residents may have.
+The contractors had an initial goal to excavate and restore 140 properties in 2018; the actual number of properties cleaned this construction season was 178.
+EPA is onsite to monitor their work and answer any questions residents may have.

 Zone 2 Indoor Dust Sampling and Cleanings

-Dust sampling activities will resume in Zone 2 in mid-June, following the excavation and restoration of properties scheduled for this year.
-Contractors for the PRPs will be conducting the interior sampling and cleanings under a UAO and they will begin scheduling interior sampling once restoration work is under way.
+Dust sampling activities resumed in Zone 2 in mid-June, following the excavation and restoration of properties scheduled for this year.
+Contractors for the PRPs are currently conducting the interior sampling and cleanings under a UAO.
+Interior sampling is scheduled once restoration work is under way.
+Interior sampling and cleaning activities will continue throughout the winter.

 Zone 2: The residential area of the Calumet neighborhood located between the West Calumet Housing Complex on the west, the Elgin Joliet and Eastern Railway on the east, E. 151st Street to the south and E. Chicago Avenue to the north.
 There are 587 properties in zone 2.